 - State – An emotion or behavior of an individual at any given moment.
 For example, an otherwise even-tempered patient becomes anxious and worried while experiencing the crushing chest pain of a myocardial infarction.
 This is an appropriate response (state) to an extreme situation; that patient is not necessarily an anxious person or "worrier" by nature.

 - Trait – A characteristic disposition of a person that is stable over time and across situations.
-For example, a patient who rushes to the emergency room for every ache, pain, or unusual bodily sensation regardless of the real danger may have trait anxiety.
-Traits typically stabilize in adulthood.
+For example, a patient who rushes to the emergency department for every ache, pain, or unusual bodily sensation regardless of the real danger may have high trait anxiety.
+Traits typically become relatively stable (unchanging) in adulthood.

 - Personality – The collection of all psychological traits of an individual.
 Gradations of traits are used to compare one person to another.
 That is, traits are dimensional and occur along a bell curve, with most people having average traits and a smaller number of people having extreme traits.
-Unlike physical traits (e.g., height), psychological traits must be provoked in order to be observed.
+Unlike physical traits (e.g., height), psychological traits may have to be provoked (e.g., by life events) in order to be observed.